mschneiderwng/rift/README.md

 I let `systemd` handle all the automation with the goal to give the least possible amount of permissions.
 - One service that creates snapshots (more precisely a service template which runs hourly, daily, ...).
 - One service that purges snapshots.
-- One service that sends snapthosts to a remote.
+- One service that sends snapshots to a remote.
+    - This service assumes there is a user `rift-recv` at the remote with the zfs permissions `create,receive,mount`.
+That way, it is not possible to destroy backups remotely.
+Snapshots on the remote should be pruned with its own locally running service.

 `nix` is used a configuration language which creates the services and timers.
 An example for the created units can be seen in the following.